ltpitt/ltpitt/README.md

 In my repos you will find mainly Java / Python / Javascript / BASH / C++ / Lua / Go projects and experiments.

 I love automation and GitHub actions, I hope you can find something useful or interesting around here.
+Feel free to contribute if you feel like it!

 Happy hacking :)